Cree Lambeck, B.Ed., M.A., R.P. (she/her)

 Cree enjoys sharing what she has learned through her studies of mindfulness and meditation with clients.

-In addition to private practice, Cree currently works with the Hamilton Family Health Team supporting the mental health needs of patients in primary care with individual counselling and co-facilitating groups on the topic of Mindful Eating.
+Cree has also worked as a Mental Health Counsellor in primary care with the Hamilton Family Health Team supporting the mental health needs of patients individual counselling and co-facilitating groups on the topic of Mindful Eating.
 She regularly supports individuals with concerns relating to anxiety and mood, relationships, health and wellness, stress, parenting, reproductive health (perinatal, pregnancy, postpartum), assertiveness, self esteem, empowerment, well-being and more.
 Cree's clinical training has been concentrated in perinatal mental health and women's wellness.
 She welcomes the opportunity to work with women, mothers, teachers and parents.

 Cree lives in beautiful Southern Ontario with her husband and three delightful kids.
 When she is not working Cree enjoys cooking, hiking, reading and sharing time with family and friends.
 Cree has a deep respect and a special place in her heart for nature and enjoys bringing sessions out into the natural world whenever possible.

 Cree loves connecting with new clients, working with current clients and colleagues on shared professional passions and building positive therapeutic relationships and communities.